08-40

 Continental Breakfast

-Battery Swapping For xEVs: Challenges In Thermal Management And Grid Integration
+Scaling Battery Swapping For xEVs: Overcoming Thermal Management And Grid Integration Challenges

 Dr.-Ing.
 Yong Wang, Head of EU Power Swap Product Management, NIO